pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

 # Prerequisites for Carbon Black Scanner for Supply Chain Security Tools - Scan(Beta)

 This topic describes prerequisites you must complete to install Supply Chain Security Tools - Scan (Carbon Black Scanner) from the Tanzu Application Platform package repository.
+The Carbon Black Scanner integration is only available for an image scan, not a source scan.

 >**Important** Carbon Black's image scanning capability is in beta.
 Carbon Black might only return a partial list of CVEs when scanning Buildpack images.